Colored-Coins/Payment-Encoder/README.md

   // Range or fixed value output
   range: "Boolean"

-  // Precent or fixed amount
+  // percent or fixed amount
-  precent: "Boolean"
+  percent: "Boolean"

   // Output to send asset to - max value is 15 if range is false and 8191 if true
   output: "Number"